uploadcare/uploadcare-php/README.md

 ## Conversion operations

-You can convert documents, images, and video files with Conversion API.
+You can convert documents, images and encode video files with Conversion API.

-### Documents and images conversion
+### Document and image conversion

 Create a new object for a subsequent conversion request: